 In the hope of making the spring less grim for you, we put together a list of seven fun ways to revise.

-Get some friends studying for the same exam as you together and play charade.
+Get some friends studying for the same exam as you together and play charades.
 Not any kind of charade though.
 All words or phrases you use will need to come directly from your textbooks.
 This game will help you test your knowledge and find new ways to remember things – by listening to the clues given by other players, you’ll find out how they remember those figures, concepts, or facts.

 Bright colours and drawings can help you remember concepts visually.
 Try colour-coding when highlighting important passages in your books – it’ll give you visual cues when revising.